jayesh2039/About-Me/README.md

-- 👋 Hi, I’m @hashtag10100
+➢ 👋 Hi, I’m @hashtag10100
-- 👀 I’m interested in Python | Java  | C#
-- 🌱 I’m currently learning Java Or C#
+➢ 💻  ☕  </> 🔁
+➢ 🐍Python developer.
+➢  I am currently learning data science.
+➢  I am interested in 🤖AI, Machine Learning and Deep Learning.
+➢ 🎯Focused on achieving my tech goals
+➢🤖 01010111 01100101 0.
-- 📫 My Hobby is Java Or Pyrhon Back-end Developer
+➢ 📫 My Hobby is 🤖AI, Machine Learning and Deep Learning.

 <!---
 hashtag10100/hashtag10100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.